FREE Case Review (866) 588-0600

 How to Get Petty Theft Charges Dropped

-2. Plea Bargain - Accepting a plea bargain with the victim or courts is another way that can allow a charge of petty theft to be dropped.
+2. Plea Bargain - Accepting a plea bargain with the victim or courts is another way that can allow a petty theft charge to be dropped.
 This can often be done with restitution being paid.
 In many cases, the defendant will admit to the crime and the charges will get dropped.

 3. Proof of Innocence - If you are able to show the district attorney that you are innocent, they cannot proceed with a charge.
 The charges will then have to be dropped.
 There is no evidence for them to convict you.